NullArray/Cypher/README.md

 I am setting up a web application as an alternative C&C mechanism, in keeping with the Python theme of this project i am employing the Django framework for the web app.
 Commits will be pushed to the repo in due time.

-The lastest version of the encryption module adds bootlocker functionality by attempting to overwrite the MBR with a custom bootloader.
+The latest version of the encryption module adds bootlocker functionality by attempting to overwrite the MBR with a custom bootloader.
 Shoutout to NO-OP for his contribution in this regard.
 I've added the source code together with boot.bin for illustrative purposes.

 # To do